Harry Garside

 Harrison Garside (born 22 July 1997) is an Australian boxer.
 He competed in the men's lightweight event at the 2020 Summer Olympics where he won the bronze medal.
-This marked the first time in more than three decades that an Australian medaled in boxing at the Olympics.
+He also won the Gold Medal at the Gold Coast 2018 Commonwealth Games.This marked the first time in more than three decades that an Australian medaled in boxing at the Olympics.

+Early life

+Garside lived in Lilydale, Australia and began boxing at age 9.
+He was the youngest of three boys and was closest to his mother.
+He was inspired by the Olympic Spirit from a young age, having photos of Cathy Freeman and Ian Thorpe on his bedroom ceiling to inspire him.